 Such an experience does not come just from the use of colors, icons and button placement in the interface.
 The experience is the result of a design that makes a meaningful statement throughout the customer journey, in accordance with the beliefs of the brand and desires of the clients.

-A product's soul is not something mystical as it might appear to be.
-There are certain criteria that differentiate products with a soul from ones without one.
+There are certain criteria that differentiate products with a soul provided by purpose-driven companies from ones without one:

 Unfortunately, digital technology and data-driven services often tend to treat customers like numbers.
 This should not be allowed, because people feel it.
 Prove that your business is more than just making a profit, make it mission-based.
 If we take care of our customers, which many financial products do not do, we can move the financial product from the world of numbers to the world of humans.